 Synod means the Synod of the Northern Diocese.

-[Section 2 amended by No. 14 of 1962 s.
+[Section 2 amended: No. 14 of 1962 s.
 2.]

 3. Northern Diocese lands and boundaries

 (1) Unless and until the Synod resolves otherwise —

 (a) the land described in the Schedule shall be deemed to be within the boundaries of and part of the Northern Diocese and shall, by force of this section, vest in The Trustees of the Northern Diocese when elected in accordance with the provisions of section 5 of the Church of England Diocesan Trustees and Lands Act 1918 3, without the necessity for any conveyance, transfer or other assurance of that property;